World Cup: A downpour in Recife leads to rain dances of celebration for USMNT

 It was just that kind of day all around.

-The effect on the crowd was clear as time ticked toward kickoff, empty red seats standing out as people trickled in as fast as the conditions would allow.
+The effect on the crowd was clear as time ticked toward kickoff, pockets of empty red seats standing out as people trickled in as fast as the conditions would allow.
 On the field, it was the same story, neither team warming up on the playing surface, instead loosening up behind the endlines and forgoing possession or shooting drills.

 In the American legs, what Clint Dempsey kindly called “weird preparation” showed.